Johnny Valiant: Managerial career (1981-1989)

 Valiant added Dino Bravo to his stable in early 1987.
 At WrestleMania III in front of 93,173 at the Pontiac Silverdome, Valiant, Valentine and Bravo abandoned Beefcake in the ring after the Dream Team had defeated The Rougeau Brothers (Jacques and Raymond) and The New Dream Team of Valentine and Bravo was born.
 Not as successful as the first incarnation, this Dream Team had a lengthy feud with the scorned Beefcake, now nicknamed "The Barber", who cut Valiant's hair on an episode of Superstars of Wrestling when an overly confident Luscious had given the New Dream Team the night off.
 The New Dream Team initially feuded with The Islanders (Haku and Tama) as well as continuing the feud with the Rougeaus.
 The Dream Team also had a couple of unsuccessful Tag Team Championship matches against then-champions The Hart Foundation (Bret Hart and Jim Neidhart).
 These matches were unusual for the time as both teams were heels with The Hart Foundation managed by Jimmy Hart.

 Also in this stint in the WWF, Valiant was known to do commentary on matches from time to time (filling in on Wrestling Challenge for fellow heel manager/commentator Bobby "The Brain" Heenan when he had to leave the broadcast booth to manage one of his wrestlers) and introduced the team of Demolition (Ax and Smash during which time the original Smash (Moondog Rex) was replaced by Barry Darsow due to fans recognizing him as one of The Moondogs).
 After a few months, Demolition was managed by Mr. Fuji.

 One of Valiant's last appearances as a manager in the WWF was at the 1987 Survivor Series.
 After this show, Valiant was phased out as manager of the New Dream Team and was then relegated to the role of a wrestler once again, as a jobber to the stars.
 Valiant left the WWF in March 1988, just before WrestleMania IV, and then returned to the AWA as a manager and led the Destruction Crew (Wayne Bloom and Mike Enos) to the AWA World Tag Team Championship in 1989 (defeating Greg Gagne and Paul Diamond in a tournament final).

-After wrestling
+After wrestling (1990-2018)

 Sullivan went by the moniker of Johnny Valiant as an actor and comedian.
 He appeared on multiple episodes of The Sopranos and Law & Order.
 He also had several feature films on his resume.
 His one-man show "An Evening with Johnny Valiant" garnered critical praise from Time Out New York, The Village Voice and WBAI Pacifica Radio.
 He was remarried in 2004 and lived in Queens, New York City.

 A documentary and sequel featuring Johnny Valiant, Jimmy Valiant, and indy wrestlers Sky Hosoya and Larry Brisco called "The Absolute Truth About Pro Wrestling (Parts 1 and 2)" was released in 2008.